-Ahead of teaching BUSINESS 304 (Strategic Management), I thought I would produce a short introductory video about the course.
-The idea was to give the students a sense of the topics and of how I teach before the actual start of classes.
+Ahead of teaching BUSINESS 304 (Strategic Management), I thought I would produce a short video to give to the class ahead of time.
+The idea was to give the class a sense of the topic and how I would teach it before the actual start of classes.

-When I mentioned the idea to Susan Geertshuis (Professor of Lifelong Learning and Director of Learning and Teaching), she pointed me toward a series of highly successful videos produced at Macquarie University (link), and offered to provide some help from the Innovative Learning Team.
+In taking with Susan Geertshuis (Professor of Lifelong Learning and Director of Learning and Teaching), she offered to provide some help from the Innovative Learning Team.

-So, with a great deal of input from Lyn Collie, this video was produced:
+So, with a great deal of help from Lyn Collie, this video was produced.

-The video also helped the students to understand what to expect from the course; especially given it is a case-based course, so it’s different to most of the other courses they have had.
+The video also helped the students to understand what to expect from the course; especially this is a case-based course a thus different to most of the other courses they have had.

-Finally, students commented on the high production value (their words, not mine), although a few did notice that some of the classroom scenes came from INTBUS 202 (because they were there during the original shoot!).
+Finally, the commented on the high production values (their words, not mine), although a few did notice that some of the classroom scenes came from INTBUS 202 (because they were there).

-First, I learned about the importance of time.
-The video is under 2 1/2 minutes long, and yet I spent more than 8 hours in front of the camera.
+First the importance of time.
+The video is under 2 minutes 30 seconds, and yet I spent more than 8 hours in front of the camera.
 I have the impression that Lyn spent more than twice that editing it.
-You cannot rush doing one of these videos.
+You cannot rush into doing one of these.

-To be clear, that time was not spent doing a 10-minute video and cutting it down.
-No. Lyn gave me clear guidance as to the number of words required for the duration we wanted, so the original script was about 400 words (and could have been shorter … actually the first couple of versions were a bit longer).
-Script editing was mainly to get things into my ‘speaking’ voice rather than my ‘writing voice’.
+That time was not spent doing a 10 minute video and cutting it down.
+No. Lyn gave me clear guidance as to the number of words and the script was about 400 words (and could have been shorter … actually the first couple of versions were a bit longer).
+What editing of the script did take place was mainly to get things into my 'speaking' voice rather than my 'writing voice'.
 What works great on paper (and great for a reader) is quite different to what works well when it is spoken.
-For the next course I am doing, my first version of the script will be no longer than 300 words … and that is still about 2 words per second.
-That’s a lot!
+For my next version, my first version of the scrip will be no longer than 300 words … and that is still about 2 words per second.
+That's a lot!
 Perhaps I only need 200 words.
 Lyn has taught me that less is better.

-The second challenge is being able to smile and talk.
+The second thing is being able to smile and talk.
 I can do it in class easily enough.
 But in front of the camera I turn into a grumpy looking so-and-so.
-It was only Lyn’s professional support that enabled me to come across as well as I did.
-It’s not easy and I’ll be doing a lot of practice before the next video.
+It was only Lyn's professional support that got me to come across as well as I did.
+It's not easy and I'll be doing a lot of practice before the next video.

-Finally, I would say it is really important to work with a good director.
-Lyn encouraged, cajoled, and sometimes bullied me into getting it right.
-She was–in my humble opinion–an outstanding director.
-Despite the work required, I’m really looking forward to working with her on my next 2 minute video, this time for MGMT 300.
+Finally, I would say, that it is really important to work with a good director: that means someone like Lyn Collie.
+She encouraged, cajoled, and sometimes bullied me into getting it right.
+She was–in my humble opinion–and outstanding director.
+Despite the work, I am really looking forward to working with her on my next 2:30 video for MGMT 300.